zanppa/tmlink/server/README.md

 Install and configure a DHCP server.
 See `configs/dhcp/` for more info.

-Optional: Install and configure http server if you want to serve icons (which may be supported by some UPnP implementations, I don't use those yet).
-See `configs/http/` for more info.
+Optional: start the standalone Python HTTP server if you want to serve icons or other static content.
+Put files in `http/` and run `sh launch_http.sh`.
+See `configs/http/` for configuration details.
+The old `webfsd` configuration is retained there as an alternative, but is no longer the recommended setup.

 ## Running
 First you need to configure the ethernet gadget: `sudo sh create_gadget.sh´.